sinking8/usc-x-24-us-election/README.md

 ## Contact
 Please email ashwinba@usc.edu

+## Data usage agreement
+This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
+By using this dataset, you agree to abide by the stipulations in the license and cite the following manuscript:

 ## Memos
 Check out our memo that provides a deeper insight into the dataset: Link